MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 > **Note: ** PowerShell Direct only supports persistent sessions in Windows builds 14280 and later

-persistent PowerShell sessions are incredibly useful when writing scripts that coordinate actions across one or more remote machines.
-Once created, persistent sessions hold all of your connection information.
-You can connect to a persistent session with `Invoke-Command` or `Enter-PSSession` without passing credentials.
+Persistent PowerShell sessions are incredibly useful when writing scripts that coordinate actions across one or more remote machines.
+Once created, persistent sessions exist in the background until you decide to delete them.
+This means you can reference the same session over and over again with `Invoke-Command` or `Enter-PSSession` without passing credentials.

-Session also hold state.
+By the same token, session also hold state.
 Any variables created in a session or passed to a session will be preserved across multiple calls.
 There are a number of tools available for working with persistent sessions.
 For this example, we will use [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) and [Copy-Item](https://technet.microsoft.com/en-us/library/hh849793.aspx) in conjunction to move data from the host to a virtual machine and from a virtual machine to the host.

 1. On the Hyper-V host, open Windows PowerShell as Administrator.